Read This First

 Prompt 1: What, historically, have been the factors that have contributed to stable political states, and how has the configuration of those factors recently changed.

-At this stage, the gain is not memorizing the conclusion but learning to think with Brazil, Singapore, and Importance of Assimilation.
+Treat Brazil, Singapore, and Importance of Assimilation as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The political pressure is legitimacy: claims about order, identity, or stability must answer to actual persons living under institutions.

 One honest test after reading is whether the reader can use Brazil to sort a live borderline case or answer a serious objection about Elements of a Stable State.
 The answer should leave the reader with a concrete test, contrast, or objection to carry into the next case.
 That keeps the page tied to what the topic clarifies and what it asks the reader to hold apart rather than leaving it as a detached summary.